edsu/inkdroid.org/_posts/2002-12-05-diss-music.md

 I'm also a long time [LastFM](https://www.last.fm/user/inkdroid) user.
 So all the music I listened to over this period was logged (or "scrobbled").
 LastFM have an API so I thought it would be fun to create a little report of the top albums I listened to each month of my dissertation.

-So this is the music of my dissertation--or the hidden soundtrack of my research.
+So this is the music of my dissertation--or the hidden soundtrack of my research, between August 2015 and November 2020.
 You can see how I obtained the information from the API in [this Jupyter notebook](https://github.com/edsu/notebooks/blob/master/LastFM%20Dissertation%20Highlights.ipynb).
 But the results are here below.

 <style>